Isospectral Alexandrov Spaces: Alexandrov Spaces

-Note that Proposition \ref{proposition:alex-mf} directly implies that $G\backslash M$ in the proposition above has Hausdorff dimension $\dim M-\dim G$.
+Note that, in the setting above, the compactness of $G$ implies that a shortest path between two arbitrary points in $(G\backslash M,d_g)$ can be found by just pushing down an appropriate shortest path in $(M,g)$.
+For a proof of the curvature bound in the quotient, just note that, by Toponogov's theorem, $(M,g)$ is an Alexandrov space of curvature $\ge K$ and apply \cite[Proposition 10.2.4]{MR1835418} (also see \cite{MR1185284}).
+Moreover, note that Proposition \ref{proposition:alex-mf} directly implies that $(G\backslash M,d_g)$ has Hausdorff dimension $\dim M-\dim G$.
 Moreover, note that if the action is almost free (i.e., all stabilizers $G_x$, $x\in M$, are finite), then the quotient $(G\backslash M,d_g)$ above is isometric to a Riemannian orbifold (\cite{MR932463}).